 Interior Health said the safety and security of their staff is paramount and they will investigate the incident along with Worksafe BC.

-Meanwhile, Tilley pleaded guilty on Tuesday to aggravated assault and uttering threats.
+Meanwhile, Tilley pleaded guilty to uttering threats on October 2 and assault causing bodily harm on October 10.
 He was given a six-month sentence and two years' probation.

 He apologized to the court for the assault and said he is "full of rage."